Looking for the Perfect Kauai Itinerary for 7 days?

 Before You Go to Kauai…

 Before you go to Kauai, make sure to get yourself some of these.
 They’ll fit in your suitcase for sure, and you’ll fit right in with the locals!
-And for some help packing, check out my printable packing checklists.
+And for some help packing, check out my printable packing checklists and my shop for some cute travel products and accessories.

 You’ll also love my top ten Hawaii vacation tips to craft the perfect trip to any island!